x64x2/slopchat/README.md

 Do you hate chatting?
 Me too.

-This is a blazing small chat, tiny like your dick harghhhhhhhhhhhhhh!!!!!!!!!!!!!!!!!!
+This is a tiny small chat, just like your dick harghhhhhhhhhhhhhh!!!!!!!!!!!!!!!!!!

 features:
   - chat